betrixed/Toml-Pun8/README.md

         getTag() : mixed;
 ```
 ### Pun\ValueList
 This class checks that everything that is set inside is of the same type, and for objects, the same class name.
 It is implemented with C++ std::vector of PHP Value.
 Everything added must match the kind of value set with the first pushBack call.
-Yet to be added as implementation is a random access interface for PHP, and a Traversible interface.
+Traversable and Countable interfaces are implemented.
+ArrayAccess interface isn't implemented.
 ```php
 // Add a value to the stack
       pushBack($value);